plurid/joiner/packages/joiner/README.md

-    ucom <packageName>              upcom - update, commit - package by name or "all" packages upcom <packageName>             upcom - update, patch, commit - package by name or "all" packages upcomlish <packageName>         upcomlish - update, patch, commit, publish - package by name or "all" packages
+    ucom <packageName>              upcom - update, commit - package by name or "all" packages upcom <packageName>             upcom - update, patch, commit - package by name or "all" packages upcomlish <packageName>         upcomlish - update, patch, commit, publish - package by name or "all" packages develop                         start a server to listen for changes in the development watched packages and update the cross-dependencies

 Instead of `packageName` the signifier `all` can be used to run the command on all the registered packages.